Air Fryer Chips featured image

 • Fresh chopped parsley or chives (optional garnish)

-hand holding Air Fryer Chips
+hand holding Air Fryer Chips.

-How to Make Air Fryer Chips
+How to make Potato Chips in Air Fryer

 1. Prepare Your Potatoes: Slice and soak the potatoes for 15-20 minutes.
 Drain the starchy ice water and rinse the potato slices under fresh cold water.
 Pat them dry with paper towels.